Puna, Hawaii: Housing

 The affordable housing prices have led to an enormous increase in developments in Puna, and have made this district the fastest growing area on the Big Island.
-In the last 20 years the population has grown by nearly 20,000 people and it is estimated that Puna will have a higher population than Hilo by 2020.
+Between 1990 and 2020 the population increased by 150% and slightly surpassed the population of the South Hilo district (including the city of Hilo), which in comparison only grew by about 15%.
 However, between 2002 and 2006 the price of houses more than doubled and the price of vacant land increased over fivefold, as increasing numbers of people from outside the district (often from the mainland U.S.) bought into the last affordable market in the state.

 Homeowners Insurance can be more difficult to secure in the parts of Puna that are located in Lava Flow Hazard Zones 1 or 2.
 The entire Kīlauea rift zone region is in Zone 1, while the southeastern slope is in Zone 2.
 Most home insurance companies will not cover homes in Zone 1 or 2 for values over $350,000.
 Most of the volcanic destruction of private property in Hawaiʻi since the 20th century has occurred in lower Puna, including the destruction of sections of Kapoho, Royal Gardens, Kalapana and Kaimū.
 Since 1983 (but prior to 2018), lava flows destroyed about 190 structures and covered approximately 50 square miles out of the 500 square miles of Puna.
 Living in Puna has some other unique considerations.
 For example, most homes in Puna rely on rainwater catchment for their household water.
 This lack of water availability for firefighting is also an issue with insurance companies.